List of World War II military service football teams: Background

 Even with the surrender of Japan on September 2, 1945, however, the times still remained uncertain to an extent with the Allied occupation forces facing possible pacification campaigns in the defeated Axis countries, not to mention increasingly strained relations with the Soviet Union.
 As a result, much of the American war apparatus remained intact, at least initially, during peacetime—including many service football teams.

 The State Fair of Louisiana, which normally sponsored a series of college football games as part of its annual State Fair Classic, found itself without its regular host schools at times during the war when they were forced to drop their football programs.
 The locally based Barksdale Field Sky Raiders were invited to play in two of the classic's October games, one against the Selman Army Airfield Cyclones and another against the Lake Charles Army Airfield Flying Tigers; the Camp Swift Dragons ended up filling in for Lake Charles Army Airfield.
 The fair's "Negro Day" game featured Wiley College paired against the Randolph Field Brown Bombers (the African American counterpart to the Randolph Field Ramblers).
 Barksdale Field had also previously competed in the 1934 classic, against Texas Military College.

-Even the service academies remained strong through 1945, with Army and Navy's annual game featuring the two top teams of the 1945 AP Poll and the game being declared the "Game of the Century," with Pres.
+Even the service academies remained strong through 1945, with Army and Navy's annual game featuring the two top teams of the 1945 AP poll and the game being declared the "Game of the Century," with Pres.
 Harry S. Truman himself attending.
 Army's Doc Blanchard even won the Heisman Trophy that year.

 After encountering no significant resistance in the occupied countries over the subsequent year (save for a few, isolated efforts at sabotage by Edelweiss Pirates or Japanese holdouts), most American servicemen were then quickly discharged, and the service football teams essentially left with them.
 Truman issued Proclamation 2714 formally ending the war on December 31, 1946.

-One noteworthy post-war game (which may have typified just how far the few remaining service teams had fallen since Iowa Pre-Flight’s magical run at #2 in the 1943 AP Poll) pitted Central State University of Ohio against the Wright Field Kittyhawks; despite it being CSU’s first season as a new four-year institution in 1947, CSU still won the game by an astonishing score of 101–0.
+One noteworthy post-war game (which may have typified just how far the few remaining service teams had fallen since Iowa Pre-Flight's magical run at No. 2 in the 1943 AP poll) pitted Central State University of Ohio against the Wright Field Kittyhawks; despite it being CSU’s first season as a new four-year institution in 1947, CSU still won the game by an astonishing score of 101–0.